projectacrn/acrn-hypervisor/doc/developer-guides/doc_guidelines.rst

 so ``*this is italics*`` ( *this is italics*) while ``* this isn't*`` (* this isn't*).

-If asterisks or back quotes appear in running text and could be confused with inline markup delimiters, you can eliminate the confusion by adding a backslash (``\``) before it.
+If an asterisk or back quote appears in running text and could be confused with inline markup delimiters, you can eliminate the confusion by adding a backslash (``\``) before it.

 Lists
 *****

 For bullet lists, place an asterisk (``*``) or hyphen (``-``) at the start of a paragraph and indent continuation lines with two spaces.

 The first item in a list (or sublist) must have a blank line before it and should be indented at the same level as the preceding paragraph (and not indented itself).

 For numbered lists
 start with a ``1.`` or ``a)`` for example, and continue with autonumbering by